ldwxlnx/FeatureCoPP/README.md

 ## Getting started

-FeatureCoPP is brought to you as binary or as Eclipse.tm source project.
+FeatureCoPP is brought to you as binary or as Eclipse&#8482; source project.
 For a "hit and run" experience we suggest to prefer the binaries over sources.

 ### Binary